Maggie Rogers Brings Genre-Bending Performance to TIME 100 Next Event

 “It’s such an honor to be here tonight, thank you for having us,” Rogers told the room.

-She next performed song “Say It” and hit single “Light Off.”
+She next performed song “Say It” and hit single “Light On.”

 “This is another song about my feelings,” she laughed, before starting “Light On.”